Learn and Implement Inbound Marketing concepts for your business

 - Timely project delivery: IT projects are very bad at timeliness

 - Looking for competent technology people based on the installed base

 - Looking for partners that can help offer the entire stack of technology install base

 In the digital era, buyers research online before making a purchase.
 They research about their problems, explore solutions and choose the best one that suits their needs and requirements.
 This buying process that customers take is called Buyer’s Journey.

 Buyer’s Journey helps you personalize your marketing and sales activities to the buyer’s context and offer seamless buying experiences.
 In general, customer’s path to purchase is fragmented by many micro-experiences.
 You need to guide your potential customers, glue all their experiences together and help them move ahead in their buying journey.
-With an understanding of your Buyer’s journey, can you keep customers engaged through relevant and personalized content for each stage of buying journeys and persuade the buyer that your company is best suited to handle their issue.
+With an understanding of your Buyer’s journey and marketing analytics data, you can keep customers engaged through relevant and personalized content for each stage of buying journeys and persuade the buyer that your company is best suited to handle their issue.

 Buyer’s Journey typically consists of three stages:

 Awareness Stage: In this stage, Customers have a problem and are interested in knowing more about their problem.

 Consideration Stage: Customers have a defined problem and are exploring for solutions to solve it.

 Decision Stage: Customers compares the solutions and chooses a solution in this stage.